introtocomputerscience/azure-function-autofac-dependency-injection/README.md

 The configuration class is used to setup dependency injestion.
 Within the constructor of the class DependencyInjection.Initialize must be invoked.
 Registrations are then according to standard Autofac procedures.

 In both .NET Framework and .NET Core a required functionName parameter is automatically injected for you but you must specify it as a constructor parameter.
+You can also use the optional ILoggerFactory parameter, to register it into the container, and therefore allow Autofac to inject ILogger<> into your services.

-In .NET Core you have an optional baseDirectory parameter that can be used for loading external app configs.
+In .NET Core you have another optional baseDirectory parameter that can be used for loading external app configs.
 If you wish to use this functionality then you must specify this as a constructor parameter and it will be injected for you.

 #### Functions V1 Example (.NET Framework)